Claude MacDonald

-Colonel Sir Claude Maxwell MacDonald, GCMG, GCVO, KCB, PC (12 June 1852 – 10 September 1915) was a British soldier and diplomat, best known for his service in China and Japan.
+Colonel Sir Claude Maxwell MacDonald, GCMG, GCVO, KCB, PC (12 June 1852 – 10 September 1915) was a British soldier and diplomat, best known for his service in China, Korea, and Japan.

 Early life

 MacDonald was born the son of Mary Ellen MacDonald (nee Dougan) and Major-General James (Hamish) Dawson MacDonald.
 He was educated at Uppingham School and Sandhurst.
 He was commissioned into the 74th Foot in 1872.
-He thought of himself as a 'soldier-outsider', as regards his subsequent career in the Foreign Office.
+He thought of himself as a "soldier-outsider", as regards his subsequent career in the Foreign Office.

 Africa

 MacDonald’s early career was in Africa.
 He served in the 1882 Anglo-Egyptian War, and served as military attaché to Sir Evelyn Baring from 1884 to 1887.
-From 1887 to 1889 he was Acting-Agent and Consul-general at Zanzibar, and then served some years as Commissioner and Consul-General at Brass in the West African Oil Rivers Protectorate, where in 1895 he was an observer of the rebellion of King Koko of Nembe.
+From 1887 to 1889, he was Acting-Agent and Consul-general at Zanzibar, and then served some years as Commissioner and Consul-General at Brass in the West African Oil Rivers Protectorate, where in 1895 he was an observer of the rebellion of King Koko of Nembe.
 He retired from the British Army in 1896.

 China and Korea

 In 1896, MacDonald was appointed Her Majesty's Minister in China.
 He was simultaneously the British Minister to the Empire of Korea in 1896 through 1898.

 In China, MacDonald obtained a lease at Weihaiwei, and obtained railway contracts for British syndicates.
 He was instrumental in securing the Second Peking Convention, by which China leased to Britain the New Territories of Hong Kong.
-MacDonald secured a 99-year lease only because he thought 'it was good as forever'.
+MacDonald secured a 99-year lease only because he thought it was "as good as forever".
 This and the contrasting lease-in-perpetuity of Kowloon created some problems in the negotiations for the 1984 Sino-British Joint Declaration.